sanson0/Wildlife-Patch1/README.md

 If user is an administrator, the menu shows Home, Wildlife Surveys, People's Projects, Profile, Add own project, Manage Categories, Contact Users and Logout.
 ### Home page
 The home page contains a list of projects within collapsible elements.

 Collapsibles are accordion elements that expand when clicked on, allows information to be hidden if not required by the user.
-Add, edit and delete buttons are available if the user is a site administrator (admin) Typing in the search bar and pressing return or clicking the submit button should reduce the list of projects to only those that match the search words in the project name or project description.
+Add, edit and delete buttons are available if the user is a site administrator (admin)

+Typing in the search bar and pressing return or clicking the submit button should reduce the list of projects to only those that match the search words in the project name or project description.
+If the search returns no results, a message should show saying 'No results found'

 Clicking on the reset button should return the page to the full list of projects that should appear there.
 ### Wildlife Surveys
 The wildlife surveys page contains all the most relevent external links to wildlife surveys.

 Add, edit and delete buttons are included if the user is an admin.
 ### People's Projects
 This page should display projects submitted by app users using collapsible elements.

 Add, edit and delete buttons are available if the user is a site administrator (admin) or if the project is the user's own project.

 Typing in the search bar and pressing return or clicking the submit button should reduce the list of projects to only those that match the search words in the project name or project description.
+If the search returns no results, a message should show saying 'No results found'

 Clicking on the reset button should return the page to the full list of projects that should appear there.
 ### Create Account
 Form should accept entries for username, password and email address and contain a submit button.
+The page should not allow the form to be submitted without all fields being filled in.

+Passwords should be made secure (hashed), so it is practically impossible to go from hashed password to original password.

 Also, there is a link provided at the bottom in case the user already has an account and needs to get to the login page.
-The page should not allow the form to be submitted without all fields being filled in.
 ### Login
 Form should accept entries for username, password and email address and contain a submit button.
+The page should not allow the form to be submitted without all fields being filled in.

 Also, there is a link provided at the bottom of the page in case the user does not yet have an account and needs to get to the create account page.
 ### Profile page
-Profile page should show username and all projects submitted by that user only.
-It also allows the user to create, read, update and delete any of those projects.
+Profile page should show the username of person logged in and all projects submitted by that user only.
+It should also allow the user to create, read, update and delete any of those projects.
 ### Add own project
 This page should request category name, task name, task description, estimated cost, estimated time to complete, image as a url address and an image description.
-All categories are required except the category name, because a project may not fit easily into a category due to the variety within conservation and wildlife topics.
-If the admin chooses to move the project up to the home page, a category can be chosen or a new one can be created to accommodate the project.
+All categories are required.
 ### Manage Categories
-This page is displayed if the user is an admin, it displays all the project categories.
+This page should display if the user is an admin, displaying all the project categories.

 The admin is allowed to create, update and delete categories so that the admin can control the project categories.
 ### Contact Users
 This page is displayed if the user is an admin, it displays all usernames with contact emails.
 This is useful, for example, if the admin moves a project up to the home page list because it is a good project.
 ### Logout
-If clicked, a message will flash that says 'You have logged out'.
+If clicked, a message should flash that says 'You have logged out'.
 The nav bar menu should adjust to show Home, Wildlife Surveys, People's Projects, Create Account, Login as before.
 ### Responsiveness
 Check that different screen-widths display correctly for all devices.
 See [link](docs/Responsiveness.pdf)
 ### Web browsers
-Check that the app displays correctly for different browsers, Chrome, Microsoft Bing, Firefox, Avast
+Check that the app displays correctly for different browsers, eg. Chrome, Microsoft Bing, Firefox, Avast

 ## Testing tools
 ### Code validators